SonicSpace/Superstars-Encryption-USMs-Files/README.md

 `pip install WannaCRI

-## WannaCRI needs **ffmpeg-python as well **python-json-logger to function correctly. **ffmpeg-python gets automatically installed with WannaCRI, but you need to install**python-json-logger manually.
+WannaCRI needs **"ffmpeg-python as well"**python-json-logger to function correctly. **"ffmpeg-python gets" automatically installed with WannaCRI, but you need to install **python-json-logger" manually.
 To do so, open Command Prompt (CMD) once again and type the following:

 `pip install python-json-logger